-We stayed in the relative comfort of El Gouna in Egypt with no real plan to head south, we naturally thought that at some point we would head north back through the Canal once we’d had our fancy out of Egypt.
+We stayed in the relative comfort of El Gouna in Egypt with no real plan to head south, we naturally thought that at some point we would head north back through the canal once we’d had our fancy out of Egypt.
 Southwards, through uncharted reefs and countries racked by war and famine didn’t really occur to us.
 Before we made any plans we decided to get some experience with scuba diving so that I myself could deal with problems beneath the boat, not so that we could swim in the wake of pretty coloured fishes.
-So from El Gouna we signed on to a PADI level one scuba diving course, we had a fine time… and passed.
-Then we met and became great friends with Peter & Dagmar, a young German couple who lived and worked in Saudi Arabia who kept their French built aluminium sailing boat Iltis in El Gouna.
+So from El Gouna we signed on to a PADI scuba diving course, we had a good time… and passed.
+Then we met and became great friends with Peter & Dagmar, a young German couple who lived and worked in Saudi Arabia who kept their French built aluminium sailing ketch Iltis in El Gouna.
 Peter, a geologist specialising in water exploration knew the barren wastes of the countries bordering the Red Sea in great detail.
 At first we didn’t know them well in El Gouna… the friendship came later…

 Peter & Dagmar left to head south but not before I’d talked with them on the dockside.
 That set me thinking that we too could at least head down to Port Sudan and maybe a little further to Eritrea if we felt a little more adventurous.
-We could navigate ourselves through the reefs because we now had a cruising guide for the Red Sea in which the suggested anchorages looked simply incredible.
+We could navigate ourselves through the reefs because we now had a cruising guide for the Red Sea in which the suggested anchorages looked stunning.
 So, a couple of weeks after Ilits left Sänna headed south too.
 Leaving El Gouna after nearly three months was a wrench but we simply had to go.
 Henry had returned to England to be with his dad and Marie was down in the dumps.
-Of course, at this stage we were not ourselves experienced ocean passage makers and our four day non-stop sail to Port Sudan was our longest period at sea yet.
+Of course, at this stage we were not ourselves experienced ocean passage makers, our four day non-stop sail to Port Sudan was our longest period at sea yet.
 When we arrived in Port Sudan… well it was a shock.

-I myself considered myself an experienced traveller.
+I considered myself an experienced traveller.
 I’d before backpacked around fairly remote regions of the world, climbed mountains in harsh environments and had pride in my ability to adapt to not-so-easy cultures.
-Port Sudan was different to anything we’d before experienced onboard Sänna and we were unprepared.
+Port Sudan was different to anything we’d before experienced onboard Sänna, we were unprepared.
 Firstly, we had to make our own way into an extremely ramshackle harbour, there didn’t seem to be any port authorities of note although we later found out there were.
-Then, whilst attempting a stern-too tie up between two rusting fishing boats, I threw a line to a man onshore who was squatting beside the mooring cleat we needed, only to discover to my horror that he had no legs.
+Then, whilst attempting a stern-too tie up between two rusting fishing boats, I threw a line to a man onshore who was squatting beside the mooring cleat we needed to use, only to discover to my horror that he had no legs.
 Two laughing soldiers took our line instead and secured us to the dock.
 Later, when we made our way into the poverty stricken town we saw much worse.

-From Port Sudan we threaded our way south through the extensive reefs which were themselves desolate and littered with wrecked vessels of all descriptions.
-Southwards we anchored in incredible desert anchorages, El Fajib for example and found ourselves in a fascinatingly surreal world.
+Leaving Port Sudan we threaded our way south through the extensive reefs which were themselves desolate and littered with wrecked vessels of all descriptions.
+Southwards we anchored inside incredible desert anchorages, El Fajib for example and found ourselves in a fascinatingly surreal world.
 We quickly gained real live experience of reef navigation, climbing the mast to spot our way through intricate entrances because we soon worked out that our charts were sometimes as much as one mile out.
 But we got ourselves south.
-We sailed across the border between Sudan and Eritrea and after yet another four day passage we made our approach to Port Massawa, arriving at dawn to time our passage into the harbour.
+We sailed across the border between Sudan and Eritrea, after yet another four day passage we made our approach to Port Massawa, arriving at dawn to time our passage into the harbour.
 It was a comparatively easy entrance and we were directed over the radio by an enthusiastic harbourmaster who was genuinely pleased to have a foreign yacht visiting his harbour.
 We loved Port Massawa.

-Outside of the harbourmaster’s office the American skipper again asked if he could buy our fuel and I told him to fuck off.
-He clearly had enough fuel to get south to Aden, the next major port, and we ourselves did not.
+Outside of the harbourmaster’s office the American skipper again asked if he could buy our fuel, I told him to fuck off.
+He clearly had enough fuel to get south to Aden, the next major port, we ourselves did not.
 We would have to rely purely on the winds… and the prevailing winds we were now encountering as we sailed further south down the Red Sea were contrary to our course and invariably blew more and more on our nose.
-Neither did we have enough diesel to make our way back north to Port Sudan although the winds would at least be in our favour… but we knew there was little diesel available there either.
+Neither did we have enough diesel to make our way back north to Port Sudan, although the winds would at least be in our favour… but we knew there was little diesel available there either.
 We now had a tough choice to make.